HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ## Digital Experience 9.5 Container Version

+### Virtual Portal Manager configured so that newly created virtual Portals contain Practitioner Studio

+=== "Containers"
+    Starting CF221, the virtual Portal Manager is configured to use the file `WebSphere:assetname=VirtualPortal.zip:InitVirtualContentPortalV9.5NoWoodburn.xml` on newly deployed containers so that newly created virtual Portals contain Practitioner Studio.

+### HCL DX on AWS Marketplace now available

+=== "Containers"
+    The latest DX 9.5 container images and Helm charts available for HCL DX 9.5 are in the AWS Marketplace for customers who purchase through the Marketplace as a containerized product offering.
+For instructions on how to deploy HCL DX acquired from the AWS Marketplace, see [AWS Marketplace Helm deployment](../../deployment/install/container/helm_deployment/aws_marketplace_helm_deployment.md).

+### New parameter for configuring HAProxy networking

+=== "Containers"
+    New parameter `sessionCookieName` is now available when you configure HAProxy networking.
+There is also additional information added for the `strictTransportSecurity.enabled` parameter.
+For more information, see [Configure Networking](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md#configure-haproxy-networking).

+### New documentation about the types of Services used in DX

+=== "Containers"
+    In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster The topic [Types of Services used in DX](../../get_started/plan_deployment/container_deployment/service_types.md) provides more information about the Services used in DX, namely, Normal Services, Headless Services, and unready-pod-0.

+### DAM Indexing

+(Doc in progress)

+### New guidance for performance sizing for rendering in medium configuration

+(Doc in progress)

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository

 === "Containers"
     Starting CF216, the Harbor repository is updated with an OCI-based registry and the Helm chart command is updated to be OCI-compliant.
 Instructions on how to pull Helm charts using OCI commands are now available.
 For more information, see the Help Center topics [Configure Harbor Helm Repository](../../deployment/install/container/helm_deployment/preparation/get_the_code/configure_harbor_helm_repo.md) and [Download and Deploy from HCL Harbor Repository](../../get_started/download/harbor_container_registry.md).

 ### Removal of automated Pod restart on ConfigMap updates

 === "Containers"